 - Commercial Improvements and Commercial Personal Property: 15% of fair market value

 The assessor does not raise or lower taxes.
-Ad valorem taxes are levied in the form of millages by the taxing bodies in St. Charles Parish, such as the Parish Council, Sheriff, school districts, levee districts, etc. A full listing of the taxing bodies and the tax amounts levied is available on our “About Taxes” page.
+Ad valorem taxes are levied in the form of millages by the taxing bodies in St. Charles Parish, such as the Parish Council, Sheriff, school districts, levee districts, etc. (A full listing of the taxing bodies and the tax amounts levied is available at the bottom of our “About Assessments” page.)
 The amount of taxes you pay is determined by the total millage rate which is applied to your property’s assessed value.

 The assessor does not collect taxes.
 The St. Charles Parish Sheriff collects all ad valorem taxes as Ex-Officio Tax Collector.